 Although you are submitting the paper online, we strongly urge you to print out a hard copy to do your final proofreading.
 When you are ready to submit your paper, please do the following:

-- Hit save, and upload a pdf version of the paper to Moodle [yourlastname].longmoderation.doc.
+- Hit save, and upload a pdf version of your papers to Moodle [yourlastname].longmoderation.doc.

 - See the faculty member “on call.”
 He or she will log into Moodle and make sure that your paper is uploaded successfully and is readable.

-- Reread your paper and the original article carefully prior to your moderation board meeting and be prepared to discuss it with your board.
+- Reread your papers and the original article carefully prior to your moderation board meeting and be prepared to discuss it with your board.
 Bring copies of both to the board meeting.